EMinsight/XFDTD_CORE/README.md

 ## Known Issues

 1. MPI support is not perfect.
 There are some issues when you compile the project with MPI and link the library to your project.
+(Waiting for validation in Windows and Linux)
 2. S11 parameter calculation is not correct.

 ## Acknowledgement